KoushikShahit04/RED-AVATAR/README.md

 ![Cooperation architecture diagram](/images/architecture-diagram.png)

-This solution starter idea combines a chat interface (Watson Assistant), data storage to hold the status of supplies available, and location services with real-time information to get users the information they need.
+1. Blood Donor/Receiver use the mobile app for voluntary blood donation, receiver can finding donor, hospital for blood availability.

-1. The Recipient launches the mobile app and can access information across multiple services.
+2. User can ask questions to Watson Assistant and get answers on blood and voluntary donor availability questions.
-1. The Recipient can ask questions to Watson Assistant and get answers on food/service availability questions.
+3. Authorized Hospital or Blood Bank can obtain geolocation data to plot routes to collect (or drop off) supplies using HERE Location Services.
-1. The Supplier can post the availability of stock or services they can provide, as well as locate the items they need.
+4. All Hospital and Blood Bank will maintain the bloodstock, Donor, Receiver detail in block chain.
-1. The Recipient can obtain geolocation data to plot routes to collect (or drop off) supplies using HERE Location Services.
+5. Blood Bank & Hospital detail available across country.

 ## Documents